sharetribe/flex-docs/src/docs/background/20-time-based-template/index.md

 > related to the day-based process.
 If you have started with FTW and you
 > are planning to move to FTW-time, you should check if you have done
 > any customization to these components.
->
-> You should also note that `DateRangeFilter` is not in use in the
-> FTW-time because Flex Marketplace API does not yet support filtering
-> search by time-based availability.

 ## Handling time zones